avcopan/autochem-clean/README.md

 ## AutoChem

 This is a prototype of a planned revision of AutoMech's code for handling kinetic and thermochemical data.
-So far, it implements handling of raw or parametrized Rate constant data, which can be found in `autochem.rate`.
-Unit handling is implemented in `autochem.unit_`, which is currently used for rate constant data but will eventually be used for thermochemical data as well.
+So far, it only implements handling of rate constant data, which can be found in `autochem.rate`.

 ### Rates